-Insurance market specialisation is an underlying theme of each of Options 6, 7 and 8 and is also a feature of Option 9 - a group captive or a DMF needs professional insurance resources that are controlled by the customer group so that it can operate an underwriting and claims facility
+Insurance market specialisation is an underlying theme of each of Options 6, 7 and 8 and is also a feature of Option 9 - a group captive or a DMF needs professional insurance resources that are controlled by the customer group so that it can operate an underwriting and claims facility, whereas an industry association accreditation regime requires professional resources that will concentrate on support for association members regarding safety, risk management, risk resilience and related matters without concerning itself with claims management and other insurance functions.

-- Options 6 and 7 are predominantly insurer-led initiatives. - Option 8 is essentially an insurance-oriented joint initiative of an intermediary and an industry association. - Thus Option 9 is intended to describe an industry-led or profession-led initiative.
+- Options 6 and 7 are predominantly insurer-led initiatives - Option 8 is essentially an insurance-oriented joint initiative of an intermediary and an industry association. - Thus Option 9 is intended to describe an industry-led or profession-led initiative.